concordchat-legacy/branding/README.md

 # Mascot
-Our mascot is the main part of our brand--it removes the need for words on a PFP on social media sites and essentially everywhere else.
+Our mascot is the main part of our brand--it represents our "*product*" in a professional and non-inclusive manner.

 <p float="left" align="center">
   <img src="./mascot.png" width="300" />